-Enter nicotinamide riboside, a form of Vitamin B that is the most efficient route to NAD+, or nicotinamide adenine dinucleotide, a coenzyme so crucial to energy, metabolism, brain function, and the nervous system that living things cannot survive without it.
+Enter nicotinamide riboside, a form of Vitamin B that is the most efficient route to NAD+, or nicotinamide adenine dinucleotide, a coenzyme so crucial to energy, metabolism, mitochondrial function, and the nervous system that living things cannot survive without it.
 Levels of NAD+ naturally fall as we get older, and researchers now suspect that this decrease may contribute to deteriorating health with age, says Joseph A. Baur, PhD, an associate professor of physiology at the University of Pennsylvania Perelman School of Medicine, who studies the basic mechanisms that lead to aging.

 Nicotinamide riboside is often called NR for short, and it’s a precursor to NAD+, meaning it's the raw material from which your body makes NAD+ through a series of chemical transformations.
 But not much was known about exactly what NR did in the body until 2004, when scientists discovered that, not only is NR a precursor to NAD+ production in the body, it’s even more efficient than other NAD+ precursors.

 A more efficient way to make the very molecule that keeps you healthier for longer prompted scientists to research NR more carefully and, specifically, to see how we could get more of it.